tschaffter/raspberry-pi-kernel-hardened/README.md

 ### Install the kernel source

-You can also install the kernel source in case you need it to compile a module for the kernel in the future (e.g. for )
+You can also install the kernel source in case you need it to compile a module for the kernel in the future.

 1. Copy the archive `linux-source-<version>.tar.xz` to the Pi.
 2. Extract the archive in `/usr/src/`.

         tar -xf linux-source-<version>.tar.xz

-3. Create the symbolic link `/usr/src/linux` to the folder extracted.
+3. Create a symbolic link `/usr/src/linux` to the folder extracted.

         ln -s /usr/src/linux /usr/src/linux-source-<version>.tar.xz